ygorelik/ydk-gen/README.md

-profiles        - profile files used during generation sdk             - sdk core and stubs for python, go and cpp test            - dependencies and unit test shell scripts yang            - some yang models used for testing ydkgen          - python code to extend generate.py script
+profiles        - profile files used during generation sdk             - sdk core and stubs for python, go and cpp test            - dependencies and unit test shell scripts yang            - some YANG models used for testing ydkgen          - python code to extend generate.py script

 create_ydk_sdk_for_github.sh - convenience script to generate language specific repositories generate_bundles.sh          - convinience script to generate core and bundle packages for deployment

-generate.py     - script used to generate SDK for yang models install_ydk.sh  - YDK core components installation script requirements.txt- python dependencies used during installation README          - installation and usage notes
+generate.py     - script used to generate SDK for YANG models install_ydk.sh  - YDK core components installation script requirements.txt- python dependencies used during installation README          - installation and usage notes